akinsho/bufferline.nvim/README.md

 }
 ```

-#### NOTE:

-If using a plugin such as `vim-rooter` and you want to sort by path, prefer using `directory` rather than
-`relative_directory`.
-Relative directory works by ordering relative paths first, however if you move from
-project to project and vim switches its directory, the bufferline will re-order itself as a different set of
-buffers will now be relative.

 ### LSP Error indicators

 By setting `diagnostics = "nvim_lsp"` you will get an indicator in the bufferline for a given tab if it has any errors